ceciliawong15/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> Lambda's are used to be passed as anonymous functions.
 This allows you to call a second function within a function while removing the need to define the second function in another line of code.
-Lambdas can only be used if your second function only has one expression.
+Lambdas can only be used if your second function only has one expression.\\\colors = ['blue', 'purple', 'red', 'pink', 'lavendar']\\\sorted(colors, key=lambda x: len(x))\\\returns ['red', 'blue', 'pink', 'purple', 'lavendar']

 ---